 How many buddhists are there in North Korea?
 According to official statistics there are 70,000 Buddhists in the DPRK, with most being women.
 There are around 60 active temples, a few of which, such as the one at Mt Myohang can be visited on tours.

-I have personally met buddhist monks in North Korea and can confirm their existence.
+I have personally met Buddhist monks in North Korea and can confirm their existence and that they do practice the religion, despite what mainstream media may present as truth.

 And that is how Buddhism in North Korea works, you can read a piece I wrote about Christmas in North Korea here.